What is a Power BI dashboard and why does your business need one?

 Common operations:

-DAX (Data Analysis Expressions) is Power BI’s calculation language.
-Whether you need simple percentage calculations or complex time intelligence functions, DAX is the key.
+DAX (Data Analysis Expressions) is Power BI's calculation language.
+From simple percentages to complex time intelligence functions, DAX is the key.

 Essential DAX patterns: